Licio Augusto Velloso

 PRINCIPAIS ARTIGOS

-7. Demonstration of hypothalamic dysfunction and partial reversibility in the hypothalamus of obese humans undergoing body mass loss.
+7. Partial reversibility of hypothalamic dysfunction and changes in brain activity after body mass reduction in obese subjects.
 Diabetes 60: 1699, 2011.
-128 citations
+161 citations

 Centro de Pesquisa em Obesidade e Comorbidades - 1º Andar